Lethal Enforcers: Legacy

 Lethal Enforcers popularized the use of digitized sprites and backgrounds in light gun shooters.
 Its release coincided with the release of another popular game using digitized sprites around the same time, Mortal Kombat (1992).
 Lethal Enforcers subsequently became the yardstick by which later light gun shooters were compared to up until the mid-1990s.
 Digitized sprites also became the most popular graphical representation for light gun shooters up until the mid-1990s, with the arrival of Sega AM2's Virtua Cop (1994) which replaced them with 3D polygon graphics.

 Popular culture

 A level in Konami's shooter Jikkyō Oshaberi Parodius is modeled after Lethal Enforcers and has the player character avoiding moving crosshairs.
 Both the blue and pink Konami Justifiers appear at the bottom of the screen during the stage.

 The We Are Scientists album Brain Thrust Mastery contains a song entitled "Lethal Enforcer" in reference to the game.
 The album contains many video game related titles such as "Altered Beast", "Ghouls" (from "Ghouls 'n Ghosts") and "Gauntlet".

+In the "St Hospitals" episode of Peep Show, Mark plays Lethal Enforcers in an arcade while Sophie is in labour.